-Gesture Name Description Touch Touch a control with your finger.
-Touch and hold Touch the screen for a short time without moving your finger.
-Spread Touch the screen with two fingers and move them apart.
-Swipe Touch the screen with your finger and move the finger in a quick motion right, left, up, or down.
+Gesture Name Description N Touch and hold Touch the screen for a short time without moving your finger.
+N Spread Touch the screen with two fingers and move them apart.
+N Swipe Touch the screen with your finger and move the finger in a quick motion right, left, up, or down.